stevewm/docker-compose-usenet/README.md

 #### Persisting user-defined networks

 By default, UnRAID will not persist user-defined Docker networks such as the one this stack will create.
 You'll need to enable this setting in order to avoid having to re-run `docker-compose up -d` every time your server is rebooted.
-It's found in the _Docker_ tab, you'll need to set _Advanced View_ to on and stop the Docker service to make the change.
+It's found in the _Docker_ tab, you'll need to set _Advanced View_ to On and stop the Docker service to make the change.

 #### UnRAID UI port conflict